LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

   component_instance_name  NOT NULL
   ingestion_time           NOT NULL
   exchange_code            NOT NULL
-  symbol_code              NOT NULL
+  symbol_code              NOT NULL   // designated identifier
-  symbol_type              NOT NULL   // futures, options, other derivatives price                    NOT NULL price_unit               NOT NULL size                     NOT NULL size_unit                NOT NULL tick_time                NOT NULL open_interest open_interest_unit
+  symbol_type              NOT NULL   // futures, options, other derivatives price                    NOT NULL price_unit               NOT NULL size                     NOT NULL size_unit                NOT NULL tick_time                NOT NULL   // designated timestamp open_interest open_interest_unit
 }